New cell type promoting osteogenesis in bone

 Nukleinsäure-, Protein-, Zell-bezogene Technologien : Zellen (bezogen)

-In addition to well-known differences between arteries, capillaries and veins, endothelial cells (ECs) are highly heterogeneous and acquire specialized functional properties in local microenvironments.
-Scientist from the team of Prof. Ralf Adams at the Max Planck Institute for Molecular Biomedicine have identified a new subtype of capillary ECs in the murine skeletal system with distinct morphological, molecular and functional properties.
-These ECs, termed type H, were shown to mediate growth of the bone vasculature and promote osteogenesis.
-Type H ECs, which are located in the metaphysis and endosteum of long bone, are distinguishable by expression of the cell surface markers CD31 (also known as PECAM1) and Endomucin (Emcn).
-In contrast to these rare CD31hi Emcnhi ECs, the vast majority of the bone endothelium (termed CD31lo Emcnlo or type L) displays low abundance of CD31 and Emcn, is found within the diaphysis and is not associated with osteoprogenitors.
+Researchers from the Max Planck Institute for Molecular Biomedicine, Prof. Adams and his team, have identified a new subtype of capillary endothelial cells (ECs) in the murine skeletal system with distinct morphological, molecular and functional properties [4, 5].
+These ECs, termed type H, were shown to mediate growth of the bone vasculature and promote osteogenesis by releasing signals acting on perivascular osteoprogenitor cells [4, 5, 6].
+Type H ECs, which are located in the metaphysis and endosteum of long bone, are distinguishable by expression of the cell surface markers CD31 (also known as PECAM1) and Endomucin (Emcn) .
+There is strong evidence for the existence of type H ECs in the human skeletal system and the decline of these cells is a biomarker for bone loss during aging and in patients with osteoporosis .

 In summary, Prof. Adams and his colleagues have identified a new capillary subtype in the murine skeletal system, which is found in specific locations, mediates growth of the bone vasculature, generates distinct metabolic and molecular microenvironments, maintains perivascular osteoprogenitors, and couples angiogenesis to osteogenesis.